mhmdhaekal/os232/links.md

 * [Virtual Memory in Operating System](https://www.geeksforgeeks.org/virtual-memory-in-operating-system/) -- Virtual Memory
 These will explain about virtual memory in operating system.

+* [Process Synchronization in OS](https://www.scaler.com/topics/operating-system/process-synchronization-in-os/) --- Process Synchronization in Operating System
+These will help you understand process synchronization in operating system.

+* [What is shared memory in the OS?](https://www.tutorialspoint.com/what-is-shared-memory-in-the-os) --- Shared memory in Operating System
+These will explain what is shared memory and how it works.

+* [IPC through Shared Memory](https://www.javatpoint.com/ipc-through-shared-memory) --- Inter-process Communication through shared memory
+These will help you understand application of shared memory in Inter-process Communication (IPC).

 <br>
 <hr>